 The transportation inspector examines equipment or goods, ensuring their safe transport, including the safety of the people involved.
 Specific examples of this occupation can be a rail transportation inspector, freight inspector, rail inspector, and other vehicle transportation inspector roles.

 Transportation inspectors need a high school diploma or equivalent and are not required to have work experience.
 The number of jobs for transportation inspectors will be continuously growing from 2020 to 2030.
-It is a good-paying job with no degree requirement.
+It is a good-paying job with no degree requirement and no customer service requirement.
 The training is not intense either, and it’s not a stressful profession.

 Elevator and Escalator Installers and Repairers